-Making Sense of key concepts of Western Art: ‘Nature’, ‘Life’ and Lifelikeness
+Making Sense of Key Concepts of Western Art: ‘Nature’, ‘Life’ and Lifelikeness

 Dr Thomas Balfe

 Dr Thomas Balfe is an art historian specialising in early modern (c.1550–c.1750) Flemish easel painting and graphic art.
 His research has focused on seventeenth-century animal, hunting and food still-life imagery.
 He received his MA (2009) and PhD (2014) from The Courtauld, where he worked as an Associate Lecturer from 2010.
-More recently he has taught History of Art for the University of Edinburgh.
+More recently he has taught art history for the University of Edinburgh.
 His co-edited book on the term ad vivum and its relation to images made from or after the life was published in 2019.